richwps/monitor/README.md

 Changelog:
 * WPS Identifier removed
 * MeasureJobFactory now caches WpsProcessEntity instances instead of querying the database at every create call
-* MonitorControl Facade extended and adjusted (endpoint selection instead of wpsIdentifier, selection by wpsId also possible)
+* MonitorControlService extended and adjusted (endpoint selection instead of wpsIdentifier, selection by wpsId also possible)
-* getWpsId(URL) and getWpsProcessId(URL, String) methods added to the monitorcontrol facade to fetch the internal database IDs
+* getWpsId(URL) and getWpsProcessId(URL, String) methods added to the MonitorControlService  to fetch the internal database IDs
 * DataAccess API extended and adjusted (selection by wpsId, endpoint selection instead of wpsIdentifier)
 * wpsUri renamed to endpoint
 * endpoint (previously wpsUri) now saved as String (VARCHAR in the database).
 This makes it easier to handle URLs in the database.
 The WpsEntity class encapsulate the String field as URL by getter and setter methods.
 This changes limit the URL length to 255 characters.
 I have tried to save the endpoints as URL and URI, but this makes selections impossible, because JPA can't compare CLOB in JPQL statements